markoleptic/EncounterPlanner/UserGuide.md

 Plans with reminders enabled will display a yellow bell icon next to their name in the dropdown, while plans with reminders disabled will show a desaturated bell icon.

 **Primary Plan**:
-Denotes whether this plan is used for external addon communication during an encounter.
+Denotes whether this plan has [External Text](#external-text) that other addons and WeakAuras should read.
 Only one plan can per boss can be the **Primary Plan**.

--   For example, if the plan contains **External Text** that a WeakAura should read, this designation says that this plan is the one to obtain the **External Text** from.

 -   Only the group leader needs to have the correct designation.
-    When the encounter starts, the group leader will automatically send an addon message to everyone in the group so that everyone has the same **External Text**.
+    When the encounter starts, the group leader will automatically send an addon message to everyone in the group so that everyone has the same [External Text](#external-text).

 **Enable Reminders for Plan**:
 Whether reminders are enabled for the **Current Plan**.